bloom-solutions/stellar_base-rails/README.md

 - Default: https://horizon.stellar.org
 - This is where the engine will check bridge callbacks if `c.check_bridge_callbacks_authenticity` is turned on

+#### c.stellar_network
+- Values(s): "public" or "testnet"
+- Default: testnet
+- This tells stellar_base-rails what network it will use to send assets/lumens with.
+Currently used by the deposit module.
+If someone deposits a real asset, stellar_base sends the corresponding token to the requester.

 #### c.stellar_toml
 - Value(s): Hash, follow Stellar's [documentation](https://www.stellar.org/developers/guides/concepts/stellar-toml.html) for `stellar.toml`
 - Example: